SiliconLabs/wisun-br-linux/tools/fuzz/README.md

 `wsbrd`:

-- Backup the storage files used by `wsbrd` (by default in `/var/lib/wsbrd/`), or alternatively start the border router with a fresh environment using `-D`.
+- Backup the storage files used by `wsbrd` (by default in `/var/lib/wsbrd/`), or alternatively delete storage files using `-D`.

-- Run `wsbrd` with capture enabled (prefer passing configuration options using a file):

-    `wsbrd-fuzz -F wsbrd.conf --capture capture.raw`
+- Run `wsbrd` with capture enabled (prefer passing configuration options using a file): `wsbrd-fuzz -F wsbrd.conf --capture capture.raw`

 - Once the test has run, gather the following files and information to form a test case:
   - The **initial** storage files if present.
   - The configuration file, and any dependant files (eg. certificates).
+  - The capture file.
   - The specific `wsbrd` version used (output of `wsbrd --version`).

 - The test case can then be used to debug issues using `--replay`, and